Bolivia Visa and Passport Requirements

 A passport valid for at least six months beyond the intended length of stay in Bolivia is required by all nationals referred to in the chart above.

-US citizens can acquire their visa in advance or on entry, where it must be paid for in cash; ensure your US Dollar bills are in good condition.
+US citizens require a visa and can obtain this in advance or on entry, where it must be paid for in cash; ensure your US Dollar bills are in good condition.
+The US Department of State advises travellers to obtain visas in advance from the embassy, as it may not always be possible to buy one on arrival.

-1. Nationals of the Bulgaria, Cyprus, Malta, and Romania do require a visa to enter Bolivia.
+1. Nationals of Bulgaria, Cyprus, Malta and Romania do require a visa to enter Bolivia.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.